ravi-kumar7/documentation/docs/device-connect/transactions.md

 ## `data` Key

 ### List Devices API
 List Devices API lists the devices that a customer has logged into.
-We use the keyword `device_name` to denote a unique pair of customer and device. **It is important to note that two customers using the same device will generate two different device names.**
+We use the keyword `device_id` to denote a unique pair of customer and device. **It is important to note that two customers using the same device will generate two different device names.**

 A sample response for the API is listed below:
 ```json